 For users looking to create custom solutions and integrate video services with existing workflows, an API is ideal.
 The Dacast video API uses the RESTful standard to allow access to all of the functions of the platform.

 Our API access equips users with some powerful abilities.
 For example, some Dacast users resell the live streaming functionality they have purchased.
 These users can use the Dacast API to create an entire video hosting back-end.
 This relies on the Dacast infrastructure, but it is ultimately invisible to the end user.

 Other use cases for the API include coding custom apps including your video or audio content.
 There is also comprehensive documentation and a sandboxed testing environment available.

-Since we’ve briefly discussed JW Player, let’s mention the DaCast video player as well.
-The DaCast player includes both HTML5 functionality, the latest and most versatile protocol.
+Since we’ve briefly discussed JW Player, let’s mention the Dacast video player in this review of JW Player alternatives.
+The Dacast player includes both HTML5 functionality, the latest and most versatile protocol.
 You can also customize the player to match the colors and branding of your site.

-Compared to other platforms, DaCast is very affordable.
+Compared to other platforms, Dacast offers very competitive pricing.
 In fact, it’s one of the most cost-competitive in the entire video services marketplace.
 As mentioned above, we pride ourselves on offering high-end features at rates affordable for individuals and small to mid-sized business too.